 Collection of bracelets "Asmat"

-Asmat-people, Irian Jaya, New Guinea, Indonesia, early 20th century, private collection from Netherlands.
+Asmat people, Irian Jaya, New Guinea, Indonesia, mid 20th century, ex-museum collection from Netherlands.

 Beautiful set of four old bracelets.
 Made of bone or horn.
 Perfect condition.
 Age-related wear and signs of use.
 One with geometric decorations.
 Lovely dark brown patina.
 Dust and dirt.
 These bracelets comes from the collections of a closed ethnographic museum/ foundation in the Netherlands.
 Diameter approx. 6,8cm and the thickness c.
 0,5cm.
 Sell as a set.